 StrongThe school added tutors, so students felt calmer and scores improved.

-Fix: keep only the clauses that carry the core logic, then split anything extra
+Fix: Keep only the clauses that carry the core logic, then split anything extra into separate sentences.

 Practice